PrimitiveTeam/MPE/Documentation/SETUP/OSX.md

 4. opencv
 5. entt

-glad is also a requirement but I have included it directly in the repository as the configuration can be finicky.
+glad is also a requirement, but it has been added directly to the repository as the configuration can otherwise be finicky.

 Use the [Utility/macOS/get_vendor.sh](../../Utility/macOS/get_vendor.sh) batch.